 Or some other spiffy sobriquet; creative minds know a name of a trust needn’t conform to conventional verbiage.
-Though naming Homer’s trust the “Pink-Sprinkled-Donut Trust 2014” may be intrinsically silly (albeit delicious), it’s still a valid name.
+Though naming Homer’s trust the “Pink-Sprinkled-Donut Trust 2014” may be silly (albeit delicious), it’s still a valid name.

 In the absence of minor children, real estate and meaningful assets, one will still seek the provisions provided for within the Living Trust Package (simply sans the trust itself).
-The Will, Durable General Power of Attorney and Advance Healthcare Directive are invariably indispensable elements of sound planning, whether or not you have assets.
+The Will, Durable General Power of Attorney and Advance Healthcare Directive are indispensable elements of sound planning, whether or not you have assets.
 These instruments are fully provided for within a Living Estate Package planned out to fulfill personal preferences for welfare, health care and money management.

 Back to Top